giudehx/r34sch/README.md

 ## Notes
 This is a very work in progress, later we'll add improvements such as different sites and api keys, multitasking as well.
-## Licence
-This script is licenced thru the MIT License